MAA-98/maa-98.github.io/_posts/2025-11-01-FP-Untyped-Lmabda-Calculus.md

 $S S \xrightarrow{\hspace{5pt}\beta\hspace{5pt}}  S S$.

 Fixed point combinators are so that any function applied to it is a fixed point of that function: $(Y g) = g (Y g)$.

-Most well-known, and similar to the self-application combinator, is the Y combinator:
+The most well-known, and similar to the self-application combinator, is the Y combinator:

 $$
 Y := \lambda f. \lambda x.f(xx) \lambda x.f(xx)